Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Experiment

 where

-The loss reaches its minimum for $f_l = 0.71~\mu\mathrm{m}$ (Fig.~\ref{fig4}b).
-Although this is a relatively small distance, it is geometrically reasonable for a sensor designed with a $36^\circ$ CRA and a pixel pitch of $1.008~\mu\mathrm{m}$.
-If $f_l$ becomes larger, the required microlens shift increases, and the microlens may no longer sufficiently cover the intended pixel within its $2 \times 2$ pixel group.
-Back-side illumination (BSI) techniques~\cite{30_holland_development_1997,31_taverni_front_2018} can reduce such distances by relocating the metal wiring layers behind the photosensitive region, thereby positioning the photosensitive region closer to the microlens.
+The loss attains its minimum at $f_l = 0.71~\mu\mathrm{m}$ (Fig.~\ref{fig4}b). this distance is relatively small, it is geometrically feasible for a sensor designed with a $36^\circ$ CRA and a pixel pitch of$1.008~\mu\mathrm{m}$.
+As $f_l$ increases, the required microlens shift increases—such that the microlens may no longer adequately cover the target pixel within its $2 \times 2$ pixel group.
+Back-side illumination (BSI) techniques \cite{30_holland_development_1997,31_taverni_front_2018} can reduce such distances by relocating the metal wiring layers to the back of the photosensitive region—thereby positioning the photosensitive region closer to the microlens.

-The microlens shift $s_x(u';f_l)$ calculated from Eq.~(\ref{eq14}) is shown in Fig.~\ref{fig4}c as the blue solid line.
+The microlens shift $s_x(u';f_l)$ calculated from Eq.~(\ref{eq14}) as the blue solid line in Fig.~\ref{fig4}c.
 For comparison, the red dashed line denotes the microlens shift curve calculated directly from the sensor’s edge CRA, given by:

 where $z_{\mathrm{CRA}}$ represents the distance from the exit pupil to the sensor plane such that the edge light falls onto the center of the edge pixel group.
 As observed in Figs.~\ref{fig3}c, d, and Fig.~\ref{fig4}d, $\gamma_x$ appears flattened in the central region ($|u'| \lesssim 0.12~\mathrm{mm}$).
-This effect is likely due to the fact that the microlenses in the central part of the sensor are not shifted to match the behavior of an actual imaging system, and the focal spot in Fig.~\ref{fig3}b is not a perfect point but has a finite geometric size, which results in a uniform light distribution in the central region.
+This effect is likely attributed to two factors: first, the microlenses in the sensor’s central region are not shifted to match the behavior of a practical imaging system; second, the focal spot in Fig.~\ref{fig3}b is not a perfect point but has a finite geometric size, resulting in uniform light distribution in the central region.
 The blue solid curve in Fig.~\ref{fig4}c illustrates this feature, where $s_x$ exhibits a smaller slope in the central region.
 The reconstructed $\gamma_x(u')$ curves based on $f_l = 0.71~\mu\mathrm{m}$ are shown in Fig.~\ref{fig4}d, and the results exhibit relatively good consistency.